 5. The tokenization server returns the token to the Application Server.

 6. The application server stores the token in the application database, rather than the original value.

 7. When the sensitive value is needed by any authorized application, it can request it.
 The value is never stored in any local database, and in most cases, access is highly restricted, dramatically limiting potential exposure.

 1. Internal Protection: Tokenization doesn’t simply stop anonymous criminals It also protects sensitive information from those connected to your organization, including employees, vendors and suppliers Randomly generated payment IDs are unreadable except by the payment processor

-2. Data Isolation: The secured data is no longer associated with Customer or Personal data, so that in the unfortunate circumstance that any one piece of data is compromised, other data are still secured (i.g. customer’s names are stored separately from date of birth, Social Security number, etc.) Thus isolated, any compromised data is useless and poses no security threat
+2. Data Isolation: The secured data is no longer associated with Customer or Personal data, so that in the unfortunate circumstance that any one piece of data is compromised, other data are still secured (i.e. customer’s names are stored separately from the date of birth, Social Security number, etc.) Thus isolated, any compromised data is useless and poses no security threat

 3. Reduced PCI scope: Tokenization makes it easier for merchants to become PCI-compliant because retailers don’t store any sensitive customer information

-4. Online Protection: Recently, all retailers started using EMV: chip-enabled credit cards that offer extra security For a transaction to go through, the chip must be present and customers must supply either a signature or personal identification number (PIN) Unfortunately, in the online world this feature becomes obsolete, because the chip isn’t physically present at the time of purchase By contrast, tokenization offers unparalleled protection for both online and retail purchases
+4. Online Protection: Recently, all retailers started using EMV: chip-enabled credit cards that offer extra security For a transaction to go through, the chip must be present and customers must supply either a signature or personal identification number (PIN) Unfortunately, in the online world this feature becomes obsolete because the chip isn’t physically present at the time of purchase.
+By contrast, tokenization offers unparalleled protection for both online and retail purchases

 5. Compatible with Other Technologies: Tokenization not only works with credit card plastic, but with gift cards, NFC payments, ACH transfers, and Apple Pay; customer data is protected no matter how customers choose to send and receive money